vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 3

 Next come Bhutirāja (900-950 A.D.) and his son as representative teachers of dualism-cum-nondualism2 initiated by Srinatha.
 It appears that Abhinava took his lessons from father and son both.
-As we have seen, Bhütiräja is remembered in the beginning and his son towards the end of the Tantraloka.
+As we have seen, Bhütirāja is remembered in the beginning and his son towards the end of the Tantraloka.
 The Tan- trāloka is silent about his son.
 From other sources he may be identified with Helārāja, the illustrious commentator of the Vakyapadiya and brother of Indurāja, the latter being Abhinava's teacher in literary criticism.
 Bhutiraja has claimed highest veneration from Abhinava who views him as another form of the Godhead.
 Bhutirāja seems to have excelled in many branches of learning in addition to the dualis- tic-monistic discipline.
 Perhaps his full name was Bhūtirājamiśra.
 He seems to have initiated Abhinava in the science of the 'size of all the regions' (Bhuvanas) and 'purifiability of all of them' and propounded the theory of hundred Rudras (Satarudras) in the con- text of the treatment of Bhuvanadhvan and Pratisthā Kalā.
 Another major item which Abhinava learnt

 1. See K.T., p.
 122